soferreira/AI-in-Production-Guide/chapters/chapter_11_expanding_horizons_scaling_quota_management.md

 ### How to scale Azure AI services

+- **Combining PTU and TPM Azure OpenAI deployments**: When scaling Azure AI services, it's crucial to balance cost-efficiency with performance.
+The [Azure OpenAI Using PTUs/TPMs with API Management - Using the Scaling Special Sauce](https://github.com/Azure/aoai-apim/blob/main/README.md) article highlights how to secure reserved capacity for predictable performance and combine with pay-as-you-go tokens to offer flexibility for varying workloads.
+Combined with Azure API Management, this approach allows you to avoid bottlenecks in your AI solutions to scale out to meet customer demands.

 ### Useful examples for scaling Azure AI services

 ## Navigating quota management for Azure AI services